-15. A pay gap report gives details of the average pay comparison between women and men based on an hourly rate of basic pay.
+A pay gap report gives details of the average pay comparison between women and men based on an hourly rate of basic pay.
 This year has seen the introduction of the requirement to report on full-pay relevant employees and includes allowances and some certain deductions when determining that hourly rate of pay.

-- 16. The report is based on salary data taken as a snapshot of 31st March, 2023.
-The total headcount of the review was 4873 based in various locations across Denbighshire County Council.
-For the purposes of this report, 4765 were relevant employees with 4488 being classed as full-pay relevant employees in accordance with the reporting guidance. - 17.
-The Gender Pay Report requirements for 2022 2023 include the need to determine full-pay relevant employees from our overall headcount of employees.
-Full-pay relevant employees are all employees who are employed on 31st March, 2023 and are paid their usual full basic pay during the pay period in question.
+The report is based on salary data taken as a snapshot of 31st March, 2024, with a Headcount of 4,443 employees, working in approximately 4786 posts across Denbighshire.
+For the purposes of this report, 4,459 of those posts were considered were as relevant employees, being classed as full-pay relevant employees in accordance with the reporting guidance.

+The Gender Pay Report requirements for 2023 - 2024 include the need to determine full-pay relevant employees from our overall headcount of employees.
+Full-pay relevant employees are all employees who are employed on 31st March, 2024 and are paid their usual full basic pay during the pay period in question.
 Any full-pay relevant employees who have been paid less than their usual basic pay during the period will be excluded from the gender pay calculation.
-This could be due to the employee be on maternity or paternity leave or special leave.
-However, they are still included in the headcount figure above. - 18.
-The full-pay relevant employees are then analysed based on their ordinary pay. - 19.
+This could be due to the employee be on maternity or paternity leave or special leave, external secondment, sabbatical etc. However, they are still included in the headcount figure above.

+The full-pay relevant employees are then analysed based on their ordinary pay.

 The gender pay reporting legislation requires organisations to report on the gender pay gap of bonus payments.
-Denbighshire County Council does not make any bonus payments to staff, so this analysis is not applicable. - 20.
-There are a variety of terms and conditions within Denbighshire County Council these are NJC, Soulbury, Heads of Service and Directors, Teachers and JNC (Youth Workers) all of which were included in the overall report unless otherwise stated. - 21.
+Denbighshire County Council does not make any bonus payments to staff, so this analysis is not applicable.

+There are a variety of terms and conditions within Denbighshire County Council these are NJC, Soulbury, Heads of Service and Directors, Teachers and JNC (Youth Workers) all of which were included in the overall report unless otherwise stated.

 No personal data was investigated during the compilation of the information.
-The categories that were extracted for the various reports are as follows, further data on protected characteristics is reported in the Annual Public Sector Duty Report: - Grade - Gender - Pay - Ethnicity - Disability - Contractual Hours
+The categories that were extracted for the various reports are as follows, further data on protected characteristics is reported in the Annual Public Sector Duty Report:

+- Grade

+- Gender

+- Pay

+- Ethnicity

+- Disability

+- Contractual Hours

-- 22. The reports indicate the percentage value of any pay gaps.
-This is showing as a -% if males are paid less than females and a +% if females are paid less than males. - 23.
-A report containing all of the salary information, contractual hours, gender, and other protected characteristics was created and used to complete the report. - 24.
+The reports indicate the percentage value of any pay gaps.
+This is showing as a -% if males are paid less than females and a +% if females are paid less than males.

+A report containing all of the salary information, contractual hours, gender, and other protected characteristics was created and used to complete the report.

 The data is drawn from both the HR information system and the Payroll system.
-The report includes all employees except where otherwise stated. - 25.
+The report includes all employees except where otherwise stated.

 The data will be displayed using the mean calculation which is typically used to measure the 'average' of a set of values.
 This is calculated by dividing the sum of the values by the number of values and reflects the full earnings distribution.
-The mean is useful when women are over represented in the low earning extreme and men in the higher earning extreme. - 26.
+The mean is useful when women are over represented in the low earning extreme and men in the higher earning extreme.

 The median calculation has also been used which is another way to find the 'average' of a set of values.
 This is calculated by ordering the values and taking the central value as the average, identifying the wage of a middle earner.
 This is the best representation of the 'typical' difference as it is unaffected by the small number of very high earners.